JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 4. A master class about MermaidJS x Excalidraw with...AI and...a NextJS App on top of it

 > Has this be one year, for real?

+> > Knowing that a brand is influence + reach - *Why should I keep collaborating with Free tech talks that nobody watches instead of doing videos directly on my tech channel?*

 Anyways...my intention is to keep track of my tech talks within this slidev related repo from now on.